zloeber/PSModuleBuild/README.md

 **Note:** *I've not figured out yet how to reset versions when uploading to the gallery.
 You always have to upload a newer version than what is already there so be extra certain you are ready to publish the module before doing this step.*

+Hey, one more point, you can chain things together and do a build, install and test, and upload to the powershell gallery in one fell swoop:

+`.\Build.ps1 -BuildModule -InstallAndTestModule -UploadPSGallery -ReleaseNotes 'First Upload'`

 ### Step 6 - Start Your Next Release
 ~~When you have finally uploaded your current release to github the version number will go up by 1 in the minor version release portion (so 0.0.1 will become 0.0.2).~~ (<--Not implemented yet)